Oelin/Carrot/readme.md

 ## carrot

 'carrot' is a my first attempt at a search engine.
 It's pretty bad but looks quite nice.
-The implementation is really untidy because I just hacked it together in a day.
+The implementation is really chaotic because I just hacked it together in a day.

 ### screenshots